 Other information resources

-On 9 July 2020 the Department of Agriculture, Water and the Environment (DAWE) released the national fire severity dataset Australian Google Earth Engine Burnt Area Map (AUS GEEBAM), developed in collaboration with the NSW Department of Planning, Industry and Environment (DPIE).
+On 9 July 2020 the department released the national fire severity dataset Australian Google Earth Engine Burnt Area Map (AUS GEEBAM), developed in collaboration with the NSW Department of Planning and Environment (DPE).

-The dataset has been developed at the request of the Wildlife and Threatened Species Bushfire Recovery Expert Panel and internal biodiversity, regulatory and investment teams to be used in analysis to support investment actions in the following identified priority bushfire recovery activities:
+The dataset was developed at the request of the Wildlife and Threatened Species Bushfire Recovery Expert Panel and internal biodiversity, regulatory and investment teams to be used in analysis to support investment actions in the following identified priority bushfire recovery activities:

 - Protecting unburnt areas within or adjacent to recently burnt ground that provide refugia

 - Feral predator and herbivore control to reduce the pressure on native species where appropriate

 - Emergency salvage of plant and animal species for ex-situ conservation or wild-to-wild translocation

 - Rapid on-ground assessment for species and communities of concern